CarbonInfinity/AiiDA-on-AWS/Section1/aws-cluster-setup.md

 MasterPrivateIP: 172.31.82.247
 ComputeFleetStatus: RUNNING
 ```
-Particularly note the master public ip.
-We will need it later so either make a note or export it.
-Note the ClusterUser as well.
-The default is `ec2-user`.
+Particularly note down
+ * the master public ip
+ * the ClusterUser (the default is `ec2-user`)

 AiiDA connects to an HPC through ssh.
 In the standard configuration our HPC cluster does not allow connecting to the head node using normal ssh (e.g. `ssh ec2-user@<Master Public ip> -i <path to key>`).

 To change this:
-1. SSH into the head node: `pcluster ssh <cluster name> -i <path to key>`
+1. From the cloud9 terminal, log into the head node using the pcluster tool: `pcluster ssh <cluster name> -i <path to key>`
 2. Open sshd_config with: `sudo nano /etc/ssh/sshd_config`
 3. Ensure that `ChallengeResponseAuthentication` is set to `no` and `PasswordAuthentication` is set to `yes`
 4. Restart the ssh service: `sudo systemctl restart sshd`